Business Registration in Hong Kong: A Comprehensive Guide

 In Hong Kong, a limited liability company must have at least one shareholder and a maximum of 50.
 Shareholders are not subject to any residence requirements.

 In Hong Kong, there is no minimum share capital requirement for registration.
-With this in mind, the most frequent approach is to establish a company with HKD 10,000 share capital.
+Therefore, the most frequent approach is to establish a company with HKD 10,000 share capital.
 Because one share in Hong Kong has a minimum paid-up capital of HKD 1.00, this capital is represented by 10,000 ordinary shares of HKD 1.00.

 Tax